hipe/tmx/fields/doc/issues/014-the-arity-exegesis.md

 one would be "the number of unique vowels," in this case 1; and so on.

-the point is that these counts aren't expressed directly in the data but may be derived (deterministicly) from it.
+the point is that these counts aren't expressed directly in the data but may be derived (deterministically) from it.

 -sidebar!)